Marchhu36/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a pre-Ph.D. student from Department of Statistics, University of Wisconsin-Madison.
-My current academic interets lie in Statistical Learning, High-Deminsonal Data Analysis, Causal Inference and statistical real-life applications.
-I have been researching on tensor decompostion/regression under the supervision of Prof. Miaoyan Wang from Feburary 2019.
+My current academic interests lie in Statistical Learning and High Dimensional Data Analysis.
+I have been researching on tensor decomposition/regression under the supervision of Prof. Miaoyan Wang from February 2019.

-Prior to UW-Madison, I obtained my BSc in Statistics degree from the School of Mathematics and Statistics, WuHan University.
-In my spare time, I love doing sports, particularly playing badminton.
+Prior to UW-Madison, I obtained my BSc in Statistics degree from the School of Mathematics and Statistics, Wuhan University.